ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 	at java.lang.Thread.run(Thread.java:745) [na:1.8.0_111]
 ```
 In this case because we havent told the Recovery Manager to take specific action on this type of exception
 it resolves to stopping the flow in error.
-This stoppedInError state can also be seen on the Console.
+This stoppedInError state can also be seen on the Console when refreshed.
 ![Login](quickstart-images/new-project-embeddedConsole-screen13.png)

 Lets tell the Recovery Manager to take a different action on this exception.